 The Pastoral Care Ministry meets at 5:00 p.m. on the first Tuesday evening of each month.
-Volunteers and officers who serve on this ministry seek to provide and promote spiritual, emotional and tangible physical support to individuals and families throughout their lives in the church.
-Members of the ministry coordinate different areas of responsibility including accessibility; support groups (grief, cancer, Alzheimer’s, etc.); visitation to at-home members and those in the hospital; transportation and welcoming newborns.
+This ministry provides and promotes spiritual, emotional and tangible physical support to individuals and families throughout their lives in the church.
+Pastoral Care Ministries are divided into three primary areas: Routine Care (for vulnerable and in-transition members), Responsive Care (in times of crisis, illness, and events) and Capacity-Building (such as community education, volunteer education concerning care issues).
+Members of the ministry coordinate different areas of responsibility including accessibility; support groups; visitation to at-home members and those in the hospital; transportation and welcoming newborns.

 If you’re interested in serving on this ministry, please indicate your interest under “Pastoral Care Ministry” on your Time & Talents Covenant.

 Members of this team will plan and host luncheons once a month for those hurting over the loss of a loved one to share and heal together.
 The team will meet quarterly, as well as attending the luncheons when available.
-Please select P03 on your Time & Talents Covenant.
+Training in group facilitation is available.
+Please select P05 on your Time & Talents Covenant.

 Faith and Grief Speaker